nubilfi/React-Book-Library/README.md

 # React Book Library

-> A simple CRUD App using React
+> A simple CRUD App with React

 [![Build Status](https://travis-ci.org/nubilfi/React-Book-Library.svg?branch=master)](https://travis-ci.org/nubilfi/React-Book-Library)

-I created this app using [Create React App](https://github.com/facebookincubator/create-react-app).
+I created this app with [Create React App](https://github.com/facebookincubator/create-react-app).

 ## Installation

 Download or clone this repo, then run the following command:

 ```sh
 npm install
 ```

 ## Usage example

 You can run the app by using npm script:

 ```sh
 npm start
 ```

 ## Feedback

 I'm new to React, so if you don't mind to help me, you can give me an advice to make my code better.

 1. Fork it (<https://github.com/nubilfi/React-Book-Library/fork>)